tedneward/Research/content/reading/langdev/index.md

 - [Pointless](https://ptls.dev/) ([Source](https://github.com/pointless-lang/pointless)): a scripting language for learning and fun.

+- Imp:

     - [IMP](https://github.com/jayconrod/imp-interpreter): A minimal interpreter for the toy language, IMP, used as an example for building interpreters.

     - https://github.com/nandor/utcn-imp: Imp Language and Interpreter

+- [Kaleidoscope](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/LangImpl01.html): the classic from the LLVM website

 - [Dwarf](https://github.com/nicolasdilley/dwarf-interpreter): A very small scripting language written in Elixir.